Richard Cordray: Consumer Financial Protection Bureau (2012–2017)

-On December 15, 2010, Special Advisor to President Barack Obama Elizabeth Warren announced that she had selected Cordray to lead the enforcement arm of the newly-created United States Consumer Financial Protection Bureau (CFPB), saying, "Richard Cordray has the vision and experience to help us build a team that ensures every lender in the marketplace is playing by the rules."
-In announcing his appointment to this position Cordray also said that he intended to once again run for statewide office in Ohio in 2014.
-Cordray described the opportunity to The Wall Street Journal as a chance to resume "... in many ways doing on a 50-state basis the things I cared most about as a state attorney general, with a more robust and a more comprehensive authority."
+In December 2010, Special Advisor to President Barack Obama Elizabeth Warren selected Cordray to lead the enforcement arm of the newly created United States Consumer Financial Protection Bureau (CFPB), saying, "Richard Cordray has the vision and experience to help us build a team that ensures every lender in the marketplace is playing by the rules."
+In announcing his appointment to this position Cordray also said that he intended to run for statewide office in Ohio again in 2014.
+Cordray said his appointment gave him a chance to resume "in many ways doing on a 50-state basis the things I cared most about as a state attorney general, with a more robust and a more comprehensive authority".

 On July 17, 2011, Cordray was selected as the head of the entire CFPB, but his nomination was immediately in jeopardy because 44 Senate Republicans had previously vowed to derail any nominee in order to push for a decentralized structure to the organization.
 This was part of a pattern of conflict between Republicans in the Senate and the Obama administration that had led to record numbers of blocked and failed nominations.
-On July 21, 2011, Senator Richard Shelby wrote an op-ed article for The Wall Street Journal affirming continued opposition (that went back to a May 5 letter to the President) to a centralized structure, noting that both the Securities Exchange Commission and Federal Deposit Insurance Corporation had executive boards and that the CFPB should be no different.
-Politico interpreted Shelby's statements as saying that Cordray's nomination was "Dead on Arrival".
+Four days later, Senator Richard Shelby wrote an op-ed article for The Wall Street Journal affirming continued opposition (that went back to a May 5 letter to Obama) to a centralized structure and saying that, like the Securities Exchange Commission and Federal Deposit Insurance Corporation, the CFPB should have an executive board.
+Politico interpreted Shelby's statements as making Cordray's nomination "dead on arrival".
 In October, as the nomination remained on hold, the National Association of Attorneys General endorsed Cordray.
 On December 8, 2011, the Senate failed to secure cloture on Cordray's nomination.
 The final vote was 53–45, with 50 out of 51 Democrats voting for cloture, and 45 out of 47 Republicans voting against.

-On January 4, 2012, Obama gave Cordray a recess appointment to the post, bypassing the Senate, which had been holding, over the holiday recess, pro forma sessions of the Senate (gaveling in and gaveling out minutes later, without any legislative business being conducted) in order to block Obama from making a recess appointment.
+In January 2012, Obama gave Cordray a recess appointment to the post, bypassing the Senate, which had been holding, over the holiday recess, pro forma sessions of the Senate (gaveling in and gaveling out minutes later, without any legislative business being conducted) in order to block Obama from making a recess appointment.
 The White House's position was that the Senate was effectively in recess, and therefore that Obama was empowered to make a recess appointment; this move was criticized by Republican senators, who argued that Congress had not officially been in recess, and that Obama did not have the authority to bypass Senate approval.